dilayercelik/dilayercelik.github.io/CV.md

 - Research Project: Biological Neural Networks for Artificial Neural Networks

-**Research Intern in the Affective Brain Lab at UCL (May-June-...
-2021)**
+**Research Intern & BSc Thesis Student in the Affective Brain Lab at UCL (May 2021 - April 2022)**

+- BSc Thesis: "Information Sharing: Influence of News Instrumentality, Valence and Uncertainty" (Grade: 82; 9,986 words)
+- Supervisors: Prof Tali Sharot (Professor of Cognitive Neuroscience, UCL-MIT), Valentina Vellani (PhD candidate)
-- under the supervision of PhD candidate Valentina Vellani
+- Assisting in other projects of PhD candidate Valentina Vellani (see LinkedIn for more info)

-- Project: Online study on information sharing and seeking, depending on information instrumentality, uncertainty and valence

 **Spring Tech Insight Intern at Amazon (April 2021)**